JohnMayes/100-days-of-code/log.md

 **Thoughts** Codepen does not let you create multiple HTML files within one webpage, so I am going to try to use jQuery to add a simple multi-page layout to my page.

+### Day 12: Mar.
+5, Monday

+**Today's Progress**: Finalized CSS.
+Wrestling with jQuery.

+**Thoughts** I figured out how to hide content within a page using jQuery, but I am having trouble with subsequently displaying only certain content afterwards.
+I can think of one possible solution, but that would involve re-writing my HTML and I would rather not do that if I don’t have too.

+### Day 13: Mar.
+6, Tuesday

+**Today's Progress**: I finished my first front end development challenge!

+**Thoughts** I had to search online for examples of what I was trying to do with jQuery.
+I found one, and it helped me to learn a little more about how jQuery works.

+**Link(s) to work** [Build a Tribute Page](https://codepen.io/JohnMayes/pen/paBYOB)

 <!--
 # 100 Days Of Code - Log